alpernebbi/depthcharge-tools/mkdepthcharge.rst

 -n DESC, --name DESC
     Description of the *VMLINUZ* to put in the FIT image.

+--pad-vmlinuz, --no-pad-vmlinuz
+    Pad the *VMLINUZ* file so that the kernel's self-decompression has enough space to avoid overwriting the *INITRAMFS* file during boot.
+    The necessary padding is calculated based on compressed and decompressed kernel sizes and the **--kernel-start** argument.

+    On earliest boards U-Boot moves the *INITRAMFS* away to a safe place before running the *VMLINUZ*, and on ARM64 boards Depthcharge itself decompresses the *VMLINUZ* to a safe place.
+But 32-bit ARM boards with Depthcharge lack FIT ramdisk support and run the *VMLINUZ* in-place, so this initramfs support hack is necessary on those.

+    This option is enabled by default when **--patch-dtbs** is given, use the **--no-pad-vmlinuz** argument to disable it.

 --patch-dtbs, --no-patch-dtbs
     Add **linux,initrd-start** and **linux,initrd-end** properties to